UFO (Pink Lady song): Other uses

 In 1978, Pink Lady performed a version of the song with different lyrics for TV commercials promoting Nissin Yakisoba U.F.O.

 "UFO" is featured in the Japanese video game Just Dance Wii.
 It was also featured, along with "Monster," on Pink Lady and Jeff, making them the only two Pink Lady songs to be performed on that show.

 Pink Lady re-recorded the song for their 2010 double-album INNOVATION.

 Far East Mention Mannequins, or FEMM, released their own cover of the song in 2016.

 Track listing (7" vinyl)

 All lyrics are written by Yū Aku; all music is composed and arranged by Shunichi Tokura.

-Chart positions
+Charts

 Pink Babies version

 The 10-member tribute group Pink Babies covered the song on February 15, 2017 as their second and final physical release, with "Monday Mona Lisa Club" as the B-side.
 Three versions of the single were offered; each one includes two different songs - one of which is a Linda Yamamoto cover.
 Two months after the release of this single, Pink Babies announced their disbandment, with their final show held at Mt.
 Rainier Hall Shibuya Pleasure Pleasure on May 26.